opendatahub-io/vllm-tgis-adapter/README.md

 # vllm-tgis-adapter

-Exposes a grpc tgis-compatible API
+vLLM adapter for a TGIS-compatible grpc server.

 ## Get started